 If you want access to the next best investment, you need to know where to find it.
 For many VCs, their best opportunities are hidden in their existing network.

-In this post, we will walk you through how to source VC deals effectively.
-Specifically, we'll outline the four primary ways in which many of our VC customers think about organizing their sourcing efforts and how relationship intelligence—insights into your network, business relationships, and customer interactions that help your team track, manage, and close deals—supports that organization.
+In this post, we will walk through how the world’s best VC firms source deals.
+Specifically, we'll outline the five primary ways in which many of our venture capital customers think about organizing their sourcing efforts and how relationship intelligence—insights into your network, business relationships, and customer interactions that help your team track, manage, and close deals—supports that organization.

 1. Stay in touch with top introducers

-You already have individuals in your network who are sending you deals.
-These critical individuals include other investors, startup founders, investment bankers, and others.
-But do you actually know who they are?
-Who are the people who are impacting your deal sourcing effectiveness the most?
+You already have individuals in your network who are regularly sending you deals.
+These critical individuals include other investors, startup founders, investment bankers, and more.

 2. Build relationships with co-investors

-Another great way to increase the effectiveness of your deal sourcing efforts is to build better relationships with the co-investors in your existing portfolio, or investors in the companies your firm wishes to invest in.
-Build this list of investors, get an introduction from someone on your team to relevant individuals, and start building the relationship!
+Another great way to increase the effectiveness of your deal sourcing efforts is to build better relationships with the co-investors in your existing portfolio or investors in the companies your firm wishes to invest in.
+Build this list of investors, get an introduction from someone on your team to relevant individuals, and start building relationships!

-3. Create watchlists of companies in your current network
+3. Create watchlists of startups in your current network

 4. Keep track of strategic advisors

 How many times have you looked at a compelling opportunity and wondered, “Who can I reference check this against?
-Do we know anyone in this space?”
+Do we have contact information for anyone in this space?”